 GEOE 421.
 Cold Region Hydrologic Modeling.
 3 Credits.

 This course aims to describe and explain the governing physical principles, processes and recent advances in cold region hydrology and physically based numerical simulation with special reference to northern prairie region.
 In addition, the students will learn the incorporation of physically based process into a numerical model using the cold region hydrologic model platform (CRHM).
 The CRHM allows the compilation of various modules (each module represent a process) to build a model to simulate watershed processes in a specific basin.
 Prerequisite: GEOL 101, GEOE 203, or MATH 165.
 F.

 GEOE 425.
 Design Hydrology for Wetlands.
 3 Credits.

 Principles of chemistry, geology, hydraulics, and hydrology applied to natural and constructed wetlands and other small catchments.
 Prerequisite: CHEM 121 and either CE 306/ME 306 or GEOE 417.
 S.

 GEOE 427.
 Groundwater Modeling.
 3 Credits.

 Fundamentals of numerical modeling applied to groundwater flow.
 Spreadsheet calculations will be used to demonstrate the finite difference method applied to groundwater movement and storage.
 Simulation of practical groundwater problems will be performed with the U.S. Geological Survey's MODFLOW code.
-Prerequisites: GEOE 417 and MATH 265; some programming experience is recommended.
+Prerequisite: GEOE 417 and MATH 265; some programming experience is recommended.
 On demand.

 GEOE 455.
 Geomechanics.
 3 Credits.